These Godiva chocolate brownies are chewy, gooey, and fudgy. They also have the best crackly tops around.

 That in itself isn’t bad – some prefer it, actually.
 But, if you want chewy, fudgy brownies, avoid recipes with baking powder/soda.

-- Use high-quality chocolate bars.
-If you can’t get a hold of Godiva, use Ghirardelli, Lindt, or Guittard.
+- Use high-quality chocolate.
+If you can’t find Godiva, use Ghirardelli, Lindt, or Guittard.
 Unlike cheaper brands that have a waxy consistency, these chocolates are smooth and silky when melted.

-- Stick to high-quality butter for this recipe.
-I know margarine is a lot cheaper, but trust me, you can taste the difference.
+- Stick to high-quality butter.
+Margarine is cheaper.
+But trust me.
+You can taste the difference.

-- It’s not enough to grease the baking pan with oil or butter.
-You’ll need to line it with either aluminum foil or parchment paper, with an overhang on the edges, so you can lift the brownies out effortlessly.
+- Line and grease your baking pan.
+It’s not enough to simply grease it with oil or butter.
+You’ll also need to line it with aluminum foil or parchment paper.
+Leave an overhang on the edges so you can lift the brownies out.

-- Beat the eggs and sugar until thick and pale for a beautiful, crackly exterior.
+- Beat the eggs and sugar properly.
+Beat them until they’re thick and pale for a beautiful, crackly exterior.
 It will take around three minutes, but it’s worth it in the end.

-- If it comes out with a few dry crumbs sticking to it, they’re ready to come out.
+They’re ready when it comes out with a few dry crumbs sticking to it.

 Brownie Add-Ins and Variations

 These Godiva chocolate brownies are insanely delicious on their own.
 But a few extras never hurt, right?